 3. Bukit Batok Hill

 This place has a quite rich historical significance that is clearly visible from the presence of memorial plaque present here.
 This hill speaks of the courage of soldiers that died during World War II and this is why you should definitely keep this in your checklist.
 Statistically, standing at a height of 120 meters, this hill is the third highest hill in the region and has a beautiful pond located in its vicinity.
 Although a major part of this hill has been protected by the Ministry of Defence, the public access is also allowed in the areas like Little Guilin Park and several other regions.
-You must figure out the thing about public access if you’re going to add this to your list of hiking Singapore mountains.
+You must figure out the thing about public access if you’re going to add this to your list of hiking hills in Singapore.

 4. Bukit Timah Hill

 Now, this one is Singapore’s highest mountain and stands at a height of 163.63 meters.
 A beautiful fragrance is going to welcome you as you move up the hill, thus making your journey as memorable as it could possibly get.
-Bukit Timah Hill should be in your list if you truly want to visit the height of Singapore mountains.
+Bukit Timah Hill should be in your list if you truly want to visit the best of Singapore hills.
 Take a travel guide along so that you don’t have to miss a number of places located near this hill.
 The best thing is that you can have rest at a small pavilion located at the summit of Bukit Timah Hill so that you don’t end up getting exhausting for the day.

 5. Fort Canning Hill